integr8ly/integreatly-operator/test-cases/tests/backup-restore/j08b-verify-user-sso-backup-and-restore.md

 ## Description

 Note: this test should only be performed at a time it will not affect other ongoing testing, or on a separate cluster.
+In case the current cluster is not available for some reason, you can perform this test case on the "fresh install" cluster

 ## Steps